asynkron/protoactor-website/hugo/content/docs/cluster.md

 ![Cluster Architecture](/images/cluster-architecture.png)

+### IIdentityLookup:
+This allows the identity lookup strategy to be replaced.
+The built in, default is the PartitionIdentityLookup.

-#### TopologyChange
+#### PartitionIdentitySelector

-Consumed by all aspects of the cluster infrastructure to update caches, lookups, shutting down connections etc.
+The hashing algorithm that decides the relation between Identity and Member

 #### PartitionPlacementActor
 This actor manages the actual actor instances. it also knows which node owns the identity and can transfer actor identitiy ownership when topology changes

-#### PartitionIdentitySelector

-The hashing algorithm that decides the relation between Identity and Member

 #### PartitionIdentityActor
 Manages the owned identities for a member.

-#### IIdentityLookup:

-This allows the identity lookup strategy to be replaced.
-The built in, default is the PartitionIdentityLookup.
+### TopologyChange
+Consumed by all aspects of the cluster infrastructure to update caches, lookups, shutting down connections etc.

 ## Tutorials